 Length: 2.5 miles

-This route boasts amazing valley views and scenic artwork stop-offs, making it a perfect family adventure.
-Running from Maesteg Train Station to Caerau, the Llynfi Valley Trail passes a variety of land artworks, stone artworks and waymarkers that have been developed with the support of the local community.
+This route boasts impressive valley views and scenic artwork stop-offs, making it perfect for a family cycling adventure.
+Running from Maesteg Train Station to Caerau, the Llynfi Valley Trail passes a variety of land artworks, stone artworks, and waymarkers that have been developed with the support of the local community.
 Inspirational and educational in turn, this is an ideal route for kids and parents alike.